 Dear [Client Name],

-I wanted to sincerely apologize for the delay in getting back to you.
-I understand that prompt and efficient communication is important, and I am sorry for any inconvenience this may have caused.
+I sincerely apologize for the delay in getting back to you.
+I understand how important timely communication is, and I regret any inconvenience this may have caused.

-Thank you for your understanding and patience.
-I value your business and look forward to continuing our positive working relationship.
+Thank you for your patience and understanding.
+I truly value your business and look forward to continuing our work together.

 Sincerely,